AdiJoost/BarTender/README.md

 ### App Functionality & Scope
 This application is designed to control pumps by activating specific pins on a microcontroller.
 However, in this version, no pump control is implemented, and no endpoint is available to execute a recipe.
 This functionality is out of scope for the current module request and will be added in a future release.

+The Folders jupiternotebooks, log and test as well as the file dockerEnvironmentVariables.env have no functionallity in this version.
+They are left in, as they will have functionallity in later stages or are used for further development.

 ### PUT Endpoint Behavior
 The `PUT` endpoint serves as both an **update** and **create** operation: